p-DG cyclotomic nilHecke algebras: Elements of hopfological algebra

 \subsection{\texorpdfstring{$p$}{p}-DG derived categories}

 As a matter of notation for the rest of the paper, the undecorated tensor product symbol $\otimes$ will always denote tensor product over the ground field $\Bbbk$.
 All of our algebras will be graded so $A\dmod$ will denote the category of graded $A$-modules.

-We first recall some basic notions. \begin{defn} Let $\Bbbk$ be a field of positive characteristic $p$.
-A $p$-DG algebra $A$ over $\Bbbk$ is a $\Z$-graded $\Bbbk$-algebra equipped with a degree-two\footnote{In general one should define the degree of $\dif_A$ to be one.
+\begin{defn} Let $\Bbbk$ be a field of positive characteristic $p$.
+A $p$-DG algebra $A$ over $\Bbbk$ is a $\Z$-graded $\Bbbk$-algebra equipped with a degree-two\footnote{In general one could define the degree of $\dif_A$ to be one.
 We adopt this degree only to match earlier grading conventions in categorification.
 One may adjust the gradings of the algebras we consider so as to make the degree of $\dif_A$ to be one, but we choose not to do so.} endomorphism $\dif_A$, such that, for any elements $a,b\in A$, we have

 \end{defn}